shopware5/shopware/UPGRADE-5.7.md

 [View all changes from v5.7.19...v5.7.20](https://github.com/shopware5/shopware/compare/v5.7.19...v5.7.20)

+### Additions

+* Added compatibility with PHP 8.3
+* Added new polyfill `symfony/polyfill-php83` to be able to use PHP 8.3 features

 ### Changes

 * Changed behaviour of the translation transfer while setting a product variant as the main variant